Kiarra39/Follow-along-project1/README.md

 Allowed users to select an address and stored it in localStorage.
 Redirected users to the order confirmation page upon selection.

+## Milestone 24
+* Routing: Added a route for the Order Confirmation page.

+* Order Confirmation Page:
+  Fetched cart data from the backend.
+  Retrieved selected address from localStorage.
+  Calculated total order value and displayed cart items using CartCard.
+  Added a "Confirm Order" button.

+*Cart Card Component: Updated to display the first image from the images array correctly.